ordina-jworks/ordina-jworks.github.io/_posts/2020-07-21-Securing-Applications-Azure-AD.md

     this.oauthService.configure(authCodeFlowConfig); // (1)
     this.oauthService.loadDiscoveryDocumentAndLogin(); // (2)

-    this.oauthService.setupAutomaticSilentRefresh(); // (3)
+    this.oauthService.set-upAutomaticSilentRefresh(); // (3)
 }
 ```

-1. We setup the OAuthService with the configuration from the previous step.
+1. We set up the OAuthService with the configuration from the previous step.
-This tells it to use the authorization code flow + PKCE with the correct parameters.
+This makes sure it uses the authorization code flow + PKCE with the correct parameters.
 2. The discovery document will we loaded, which is the issuer URI plus the `.well-known/openid-configuration` suffix and then start the login process.
 3. As access tokens have a short lifespan, we want them to be automatically refreshed in the background.

 We can now try out the application and should be redirected to the Microsoft login page.
-After logging in, we can see the 401 is gone, and the heroes are fetched again.
+After logging in, when we browse to the heroes page, we can see the 401 is gone, and the heroes are fetched again.

-## Conclusion

-We discussed which OAuth setup we wanted for our Angular app with Spring Boot backend.
-In Azure AD we then configured a Client/application.
-We then added and configured libraries to end up with a working example where we can log in and obtain access tokens to fetch resources from the protected backend.